-If you are running your application on Windows XP SP2, Compuware recommends you turn the 'pop-up blocker' feature off before recording a transaction.
+If you are running your application on Windows XP SP2, Compuware recommends you turn off the 'popup blocker' feature before recording a transaction.
 The feature can be disabled via the browser window's Tools menu in Internet Options>Privacy.

 - 1. Open a WWW session in the Script Development Workbench. - 2.
 Click Options>Record.
 The WWW Record Options dialog box opens.
 Set any relevant options. - 3.
-Click OK.

-- 4. For convenience, set conversion options now also.
+Click OK. - 4.
+For convenience, set conversion options now also.
 (You can set conversion options after recording your transaction, if you prefer, or even change pre-set options at any time after recording and then re-convert the capture file to apply the changes.): - a.
 Click Options>Convert.
 The Universal Convert Options dialog box opens. - b.
-Set any applicable options on the General Convert and WWW tabs. - c.
-On the WWW tab, select the Enable Visual Navigator check box, which will ensure your capture file is converted to a Visual Script later. - d.
+Set any applicable options. - c.
 Click OK. - 5.
 From the toolbar, click the Start Record button.
 QALoad launches your application and any proxies, if necessary, and begins recording calls. - 6.
 Record the transaction. - 7.
 When you are finished, click the Stop Record button.
 You will be prompted to save your capture file.
 By default, capture files (.cap) are saved in the directory QALoad\Middlewares\WWW\captures. - 8.
 If you previously set options to prompt automatic conversion, your capture file will be converted to a Visual Script and will open automatically in the editor.
 For more information about setting up automatic conversion, see Configuring the Script Development Workbench. - If not, you will be prompted to save and name your file.
 When you are finished, click OK. - 9.
-Click the Script Development Workbench's Captures tab and locate the capture file you just saved. - 10.
-Right-click the file and choose Convert.
+Click the Script Development Workbench's Captures tab and locate the capture file you just saved.

+10. Right-click the file and choose Convert.
 QALoad will convert your capture file to a Visual Navigator script and open it in the editor.